Virtual advertising: Live events

 Virtual advertisements can be effectively integrated into live television in real-time.
 For example, Fox Sports Net places a virtual advertisement on the glass behind the goaltender that can only be seen on television.

+Virtual advertising was first introduced in football during the 2015 Audi Cup at the Allianz Arena in Munich.
+AIM Sport implemented the technology to digitally overlay advertisements on the stadium's perimeter boards, allowing different sponsors to be displayed to viewers in different broadcast regions.

 In Formula One, virtual ads are placed on the grass or as virtual billboards.

 In baseball, Major League Baseball places virtual advertisements on a back-board behind the batter which can be targeted differently in local markets or countries.
 During the World Series, MLB international broadcasts of the World Series feature different advertisements on a per market basis, showing a different ad in the US, Canadian, Latin American and Japanese markets.

 In tennis, e.g. during the 2019 ATP Finals in London's O2 Arena certain logos in the background were replaced for various country feeds.

 In table tennis e.g. during the ITTF World Tour Australian Open 2019 virtual advertising overlays were used by uniqFEED AG in Switzerland.

+Since the 2022–23 season, the National Hockey League (NHL) has used digitally enhanced dasherboards (DED) to erase and replace ads on each arena's boards with up to 120 thirty-second segments on all or part of the rink.
+Each broadcaster can use a different set of ads.
+DED were first used at the 2016 World Cup of Hockey, which was organized by the NHL.

+At UEFA Euro 2024, AIM Sport provided virtual advertising for all matches, marking one of the largest implementations of the technology in an international tournament.
+In addition to the tournament itself, virtual advertising was also used in the participating teams' domestic matches, extending region-specific advertising beyond the competition itself.